smartinternz02/SPS-9089-Analyze-IoT-sensor-data-with-machine-learning/README.md

 note:- The machine learning model generally consider values between 16 to 50 as normal temperature values. values above or below this range are considered as abnormal temperature values.

+"temp dataset for project" is a csv dataset file containing temperature values and the status column specifies weather the corresponding temperature value is beyond limit or not 0 is for ok and 1 is for not ok. temperature values between 0 to 16 and beyond 50 are not ok. temperature values between 15 and 50 are ok.